catalandres/andres.cat/style-guide/editorial-decisions/style.md

 - Always use sentence case for titles, headings, and subheadings in all languages.
 - Maintain proper noun capitalization within sentence case titles.
 - **Never use title case**, even for major headings or formal documents.
+- **Always capitalize** the first word after a colon in headings: "Step 1: Identify the problem"

 ### On UI elements